 - 1. Why should you be in the proper gear before starting down a hill? - 2.
 What factors can cause brakes to fade or fail? - 3.
 The use of brakes on a long, steep downgrade is only a supplement to the braking effect of the engine.
 True or False? - 4.
 If you are away from your vehicle only a short time, you do not need to use the parking brake.
 True or False? - 5.
 How often should you drain air tanks? - 6.
-How should you brake when you drive a tractortrailer combination with ABS? - 7.
+How do you brake when you drive a tractor-trailer combination with ABS? - 7.
 You still have normal brake functions if your ABS is not working.
 True or False?

-These questions may be on your test.
-If you can't answer them all, re-read subsection 5.4.
+These questions may be on the test.
+If you cannot answer them all, re-study Subsection 5.4.

-Section 6 COMBINATION VEHICLES
+SECTION 6 COMBINATION VEHICLES

-- Driving Combinations
+- · Driving Combination Vehicles Safely

 - Combination Vehicle Air Brakes

-- Antilock Brake Systems
+- · Antilock Brake Systems

 - Coupling and Uncoupling

-- Inspecting Combinations
+- · Inspecting a Combination Vehicle

-This section provides information needed to pass the tests for combination vehicles (tractortrailer, doubles, triples, straight truck with trailer).
+This section provides information needed to pass the tests for combination vehicles (tractor-trailer, doubles, triples, straight truck with trailer).
 The information is only to give you the minimum knowledge needed for driving common combination vehicles.
 You should also study Section 7 if you need to pass the test for doubles and triples.